 Compare this tune-up to your yearly check-up you have with your physician to ensure your health is good and all your vital systems are running properly.
 The same dynamics are why you need to have a professional give your A/C system a complete check-up to make any repairs or adjustments necessary for another year of good use.

 There are common air conditioning unit procedures that should be performed each Spring before the start of a new hot season.
 These are:

 - Examining electrical parts for loosening

 Why should I get my unit serviced every spring?

 With spring finally arriving in most regions your uni hasn’t had a need to run for any given length of time.
 It would be great to assume that while it sat through the winter that you can expect the system to operate efficiently once the hot weather returns and you need it daily, but, this is not always the case.

 Once again, go back to how you treat your vehicle.
 If your car has sat in a garage for a few months and you plan on driving it across the country, wouldn’t you take it to a professional to ensure that your vehicle is in top shape?

 Your household equipment offers the same dynamics as your vehicle.
 With hot summer weather, this means that you can expect your air conditioner to have to work extra hard to keep your living environment cooled off.

-Giving your air conditioning system a heads up will ensure it is ready for the summer season and will help eliminate the risk of a breakdown or low-efficiency operation causing excessive cooling cost.
+Giving your AC system a heads up will ensure it is ready for the summer season and will help eliminate the risk of a breakdown or low-efficiency operation causing excessive cooling cost.